kyleu/projectile/doc/src/index.md

 For each table and view in your schema, Projectile can generate:

-* Case classes with Circe JSON serialization using Scala representations of all database types (including Enumeratum enums)
+* Case classes with Circe @ref[json](codegen/features/db/core.md) serialization using Scala representations of all database types (including Enumeratum enums)
 * Strongly-typed queries for all CRUD operations and indexed relationships, along with an asynchronous @ref[service](codegen/features/db/service.md) interface supporting end-to-end tracing
 * @ref[Slick](codegen/features/db/slick.md) or @ref[Doobie](codegen/features/db/doobie.md) bindings, supporting all Postgres types and pre-built common queries
 * A full-featured Sangria @ref[GraphQL](codegen/features/db/graphql.md) interface, supporting batched relationship traversal and a lovely IDE and Schema visualizer